MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/private-link-security.md

 #### Windows

-1. Using an account with administrator privileges, open **C:\Windows\System32\drivers\etc\hosts**.
+1. Using an account with administrator privileges, open `C:\Windows\System32\drivers\etc\hosts`.

-1. Add the private endpoint IPs and hostnames as shown in the table from step 3 under [Manual DNS server configuration](#manual-dns-server-configuration).
-The hosts file requires the IP address first followed by a space and then the hostname.
+1. Add the private endpoint IPs and hostnames from the **DNS configuration** listing, as described in [Manual DNS server configuration](#manual-dns-server-configuration).
+The hosts file requires the IP address first, followed by a space and then the hostname.

 1. Save the file with your changes.
 You might need to save to another directory first, then copy the file to the original path.